Computationally and statistically efficient learning of causal Bayes nets using path queries: Algorithms and Sample Complexity

+\end{proposition} See Appendix \ref{appendix_proofs} for details of all proofs.
+Proposition \ref{lemma:probability} motivates the idea that we can search for two different values of $X_i$ to determine the causal dependence on $X_j$ (Claim 2), which is arguably useful for discrete CBNs.
+Alternatively, we can use the expected value of $\j$, since $\mathbb{E}[\j] \neq \mathbb{E}[\j|do(\i=x_i)]$ implies that $P(\j) \neq P(\j|do(\i=x_i))$ (Claim 1).

-\paragraph{Discrete random variables.} In this paper we use conditional probability tables (CPTs) as the representation of the CPDs for discrete CBNs.
+Next, we propose a polynomial time algorithm for answering a noisy path query.
+Algorithm \ref{algo:query_informal} presents the procedure in an intuitive way.
+Here, the type of statistic is motivated by Lemmas \ref{lemma:dseparation} and \ref{lemma:probability}, and the value of interventions and threshold $t$ are motivated by Theorems \ref{thrm:NRBN_discrete_general} and \ref{thrm:NRBN_continuous_general}.
+See Appendix \ref{app:noisy_queries} (Algorithms \ref{algo:query_discrete} and \ref{algo:query_continuous}) for the specific details of the algorithms for discrete and continuous CBNs. \paragraph{Discrete random variables.} In this paper we use conditional probability tables (CPTs) as the representation of the CPDs for discrete CBNs.
 Next, we present a theorem that provides the sample complexity of a noisy path query.

 \begin{theorem} Let $\B = (\Grm, \THT)$ be a discrete CBN, such that each random variable $\j$ has a finite domain $Dom[\j]$, with $\abs{Dom[\j]} \leq r$.
 Furthermore, let